 But the pandemic presents a bit of a conundrum: businesses want reassurance from the city that permanently removing parking spaces won’t hurt their business, yet the new outdoor parklets where people can relax and enjoy a meal will help small businesses stay open in the near term.

 Battle-Brown decided to forge ahead with her parklet for her juice bar business, Ms. Bee’s, in Brooklyn Park.
 Hers will be the first parklet designed, permitted and built under Richmond’s Picnic in a Parklet program, and Hepp-Buchanan believes that once other businesses see the results, momentum for the permanent parklets will build.

-Designing Battle-Brown’s parklet as a pro bono project, Cooper and the HKS Richmond team developed a concept to celebrate Ms. Bee’s brand identity.
+Designing Battle-Brown’s parklet as a pro bono project, the HKS Richmond team developed a concept to celebrate Ms. Bee’s brand identity.
 Battle-Brown’s parklet is public space, meaning it can be used by anyone, as well as customers from neighboring businesses.
 “Having an outdoor space where people can bring their kids, their dogs, and feel safe because they have enough room to physically distance is going to be a real boost,” said Battle-Brown.

 Ending redlining of black neighborhoods didn’t spur new investment: now’s the time